 If prioritisation has not taken place at the screening or scoping stage there may be a large number of potential health impacts of the policy, programme or project identified.
-To frame recommendations to promote health, these impacts need to be ranked in some way (for example, as high, medium or low).
+To frame recommendations to promote health, these impacts need to be ranked in some way.

-A tool to help frame recommendations and prioritise them is attached at Appendix 4.
+A tool to help prioritise impacts and frame recommendations can be found in Appendix 4.

 A ranking or prioritisation strategy should be agreed by the steering group.
-The following criteria and issues should be considered
+The following criteria and issues should be considered.